An Official Website of the Commonwealth of Kentucky

-If you think your project may require federal involvement, email Nick Laracuente, KHC's Site Protection Program Manager, for guidance, or call (502) 892-3614.
+If you think your project may require federal involvement, email Jenn Ryall, Senior Environmental Review Coordinator, for guidance or call (502) 892-3619.

 The Section 106 process must be completed "prior to the approval of the expenditure of any federal funds on the undertaking or prior to the issuance of any license… The Agency Official shall ensure that the Section 106 process is initiated early in the undertaking’s planning, so that a broad range of alternatives may be considered during the planning process for the undertaking (36 CFR 800.1)."

 The area of potential effects is "the geographic area or areas within which an undertaking may directly or indirectly cause changes in the character or use of historic properties, if any such properties exist.
 The area of potential effects is influenced by the scale and nature of an undertaking and may be different for different kinds of effects caused by the undertaking (36 CFR 800.16d)."

 A historic property is "any prehistoric or historic district, site, building, structure, or object included in, or eligible for inclusion in, the National Register of Historic Places, maintained by the Secretary of the Interior (36 CFR 800.16l)."
 Generally, the National Register of Historic Places defines historic buildings or sites as being 50 years of age or older, although there are considerations given for significant resources less than 50 years of age as well.

 An adverse effect is identified when "an undertaking may alter, directly or indirectly, any of the characteristics of a historic property… in a manner that would diminish the integrity" of the property.
 Examples of an adverse effect include: